DecimalMan/dkp-build/README.md

 dkp-build is used to build dkp for five different d2 variants, but should be easily extensible to build many other single-source, multiple-device kernels.

-massbuild.sh is designed to build dkp as wastefully as possible.
-All builds are done in separate kbuild trees and executed in parallel, so incremental rebuilds (which otherwise spend 75% of their time running a single-threaded linker or compressor) generally complete very quickly.
-The downside is that each kbuild tree takes up several hundred MB.
+massbuild.sh is designed to build dkp as wastefully as possible (between source, .git, toolchain and intermediates, my build directory is up to 3GB).
+All devices are built out-of-tree into their own directories, facilitating incremental rebuilds for multiple devices.
+This also allows parallel building, avoiding stalling during the long single-threaded linking and compression steps.

 Notable features:
 -----------------

-- Automatic versioning of builds
-- Automatic generation of install & uninstall zips
 - Fast multi-device rebuilds, thanks to multiple out-of-tree build directories
-- Easy updates to the Linaro nightly toolchain
+- Automatic generation of install & uninstall zips, with automatic handling of xbin and initscripts
 - Automatic flashing to an attached device
+- Automatic versioning of builds
 - Automatic uploading to Dev-Host
+- Easy updates to the Linaro nightly toolchain

 Configuration:
 --------------